Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 1) Meet Them Where They Are

-There’s a saying when dealing with Alzheimer’s patients – “meet them where they are.”
+There’s a saying when dealing with Alzheimer’s patients – “Meet them where they are.”
 The old method of trying to ease someone’s anxiety with dementia was to “orient them,” tell them where they are and why they’re there.
 That approach fails a lot.
 It’s not their reality and they think you’re lying to them.
-It often leads to more anxiety, not less.
+It often leads to more anxiety for someone with dementia or alzheimer’s disease, not less.

 Often, the person with Alzheimer’s disease is living in the past.
 Meet them there.

-Try to come up with some of your creative questions that need answering.
-You might, for instance, inquire about your loved one’s early recollections or glance at old family photos together.
+Try to come up with some creative questions that need answering.
+You might, for instance, inquire about your loved one’s early recollections or glance at old family photos in a photo album together.
 It might be soothing to reminisce about childhood and the home where one grew up.

 2) Try Affirmation